latchset/custodia/docs/source/api.rst

 - 403 if access to the key is forbidden
 - 404 one of the elements of the path is not a valid container
 - 406 not acceptable, type unknown/not permitted
-- 409 if the container already exsts
+- 409 if the container already exists

 Deleting containers
 -------------------